Shepherd One-2-One Mentoring

 What does it mean to be a mentor?

 Shepherd One-2-One Mentoring believes that the best strategy to develop lasting mentoring relationships is weekly meetings for 1-2 hours for a minimum of one year.
 This meeting will be time spent one-on-one between the mentor and the mentee outside of any other programs or services in which the youth may be involved.

 The main purpose of the Shepherd One-2-One Mentoring meetings is for the mentor and mentee to grow in relationship with one another.
-Mentoring sessions are meant to be enjoyable times and can include activities like: going to the Zoo, throwing a baseball, enjoying a hot chocolate together, visiting a museum, or finding a long-term art project to complete.
+Mentoring sessions are meant to be enjoyable times and can include activities like: going to the Zoo, throwing a baseball, enjoying a hot chocolate together, visiting a museum, or finding a long-term art project to complete, setting goals, working on homework and even doing a short devotional together.
 Through these times together, trust is built, and youth become more willing to open up about their lives through personal conversation.

 Church-Based Mentoring Initiative

 Shepherd One-2-One Mentoring desires to serve greater Indianapolis churches to be equipped to mentor and disciple the youth in their church body as well as the youth involved at Shepherd Community.
 We are striving to develop lay-led church teams who will oversee the process of developing and maintaining a safe and effective mentoring ministry.
 We are partnering with the Christian Association of Youth Mentoring (CAYM) who has developed church-based mentoring teams across the country.
 For more information, visit their website.